 9.2 UCI reporting in physical uplink control channel

-UCI types reported in a PUCCH include HARQ-ACK information, SR, and CSI.
-UCI bits include HARQ-ACK information bits, if any, SR information bits, if any, and CSI bits, if any.
+UCI types reported in a PUCCH include HARQ-ACK information, SR, LRR, and CSI.
+UCI bits include HARQ-ACK information bits, if any, SR information bits, if any, LRR information bit, if any, and CSI bits, if any.
 The HARQ-ACK information bits correspond to a HARQ-ACK codebook as described in Subclause 9.1.
+For the remaining of this clause, any reference to SR is applicable for either SR or for LRR.

-A UE may transmit one or two PUCCHs on a serving cell in different symbols within a slot of symbols as defined in [4, TS 38.211].
-When the UE transmits two PUCCHs in a slot, at least one of the two PUCCHs uses PUCCH format 0 or PUCCH format 2.
+A UE may transmit one or two PUCCHs in different symbols within a slot of symbols as defined in [4, TS 38.211].
+When the UE transmits two PUCCHs in a slot and the UE is not provided ACKNACKFeedbackMode = SeparateFeedback, at least one of the two PUCCHs uses PUCCH format 0 or PUCCH format 2.

+A UE that is provided ACKNACKFeedbackMode = SeparateFeedback may transmit up to two PUCCHs with HARQ-ACK information in different symbols within a slot.

 In Subclauses 9.2.3, 9.2.5.1 and 9.2.5.2, a UE assumes 11 CRC bits if a number of respective UCI bits is larger than or equal to 360; otherwise, the UE determines a number of CRC bits based on the number of respective UCI bits as described in [5, TS 38.212].

 *** Unchanged text is omitted ***